 If you shoot a video with a single colored background (often green or blue), iMovie allows you to make that color transparent.
 You can replace the background with any other video clip, graphic or still image as you like.
 That is the green screen effect in iMovie.

-Part 2: An easier way to add audio fade effects to videos in Mac
+Part 2: An easier way to apply green screen effect with Filmora for Mac

 Step 1.
 Import media files to the program

-Click "File" > "Import Media" or direct drag your media files to the program.
-Then place your green screen video to the PIP track of the timeline, and the background video or image on the Video track.
-After that, you can adjust the show up time by moving them on the timeline.
+Place the background video or image to the Video track, and then place your green screen video to the track above it.
+After that, you can adjust the show-up time by moving them on the timeline.

 Step 2.
 Use the green screen tool